Warren Buffett, one of the most successful investors in the world, once said, “It takes 20 years to build a reputation and five minutes to ruin it.”

 It doesn’t have to be just Yelp.
 It could be Foursquare, TripAdvisor, Consumer Affairs, Angie’s List, OpenTable, Better Business Bureau, and many others.
 To manually check every review website where a review could be written about your business’s reputation would be an exhaustive amount of time and effort.
 As the once popular internet meme eloquently states: “Ain’t nobody got time for that!”

 A reputation management software solution takes all these disparate review sites and plants them all in one place, with alerts, and an intuitive interface for staying on top and fully aware of how your business is doing in the eyes of your customers.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 If you’re still on the fence, consider reading our other article that describes three misconceptions small business owners have about online review management: